Tathagata Debnath Contact

 CodeQ: Teaching an LLM to Debug Code with MCTS and DPO

 How a single architectural decision — switching from line-level edits to full rewrites — took fix rate from 10% to 81.3% on DebugBench.
-Plus: the 81% data duplication discovery, a bf16 NaN fix, and what DPO did and didn't transfer.
+Plus: ablation studies, a bf16 NaN fix, and what DPO did and didn't transfer.

 1. Introduction